improve-ai/tracker-trainer/README.md

 To train models on over 100,000 decisions, subscribe to the [pro trainer](https://aws.amazon.com/marketplace/pp/prodview-adchtrf2zyvow)

-Once subscribed, copy your the trainer Docker image URLs and add them to **config/config.yml**
+Once subscribed, copy your the trainer Docker image URLs and paste them in **config/config.yml**

 ## Configure Models and Training Parameters